strudelbots/strudel-public/README.md

 letting you focus solely on business logic without worrying about implementing logs.

 1. New to Strudel?
 Onboard [now](#pre-requisites).
 2. Already using Strudel?
-See whats new in [version 0.26](#Exclude-Directories-from-Strudel-Analysis) and upgrade [version 0.26.](#Create-Main-Strudel-Action-in-Your-Github-Repository).
+See whats new in [version 28.0](#Exclude-Directories-from-Strudel-Analysis) and upgrade [version 28.0](#Create-Main-Strudel-Action-in-Your-Github-Repository).
 4. Questions about using Strudel?
 Check out the [Using Strudel](#using-strudel) section.
 5. See what's new in Strudel Pilot [below](#whats-new-in-strudel-pilot).

 ## Using Strudel
 Strudel streamlines logging updates in your pull requests or branch.

 1. Strudel automatically adds/removes logging code to the files you change in your branch.
 1. Strudel avoids duplicate logging code by checking for existing logs in the files you change.

 ### Add logging-code to your branch automatically (default Strudel settings)
-With Strudel, logging logging-code is automatically added to your pull requests, letting you focus solely on business logic without worrying about implementing logs.
+With Strudel, logging-code is automatically added to your pull requests, letting you focus solely on business logic without worrying about implementing logs.